 We are becoming a real-time world with less and less privacy.
-Everything we do in public—and even many of the things that we believe may be outside the reach of the public eye—has the potential of going viral and putting companies in the spotlight.
-This impacts policies and procedures related to customer service, store design, training initiatives, product protection, and other critical business functions.
+Everything we do in public—and even many of the things that we believe may be outside the reach of the public eye—has the potential of being discovered and putting companies in the spotlight.
+This impacts policies related to customer service, store design, training initiatives, product protection, and other critical business functions.
 Any and all of these factors can directly impact the brand and influence the business.

 While IT has been the primary business owner in most retail companies, participants strongly believe that retail loss prevention must take on an expanded, more proactive leadership role to ensure data is secured and properly managed.

 “Breach avoidance and protection of consumer and company proprietary information will continue to be a focal point for retailers for many years to come,” says one retailer.
 Data breaches are costing companies in many ways beyond the immediate financial losses, to include litigation, brand protection issues, and additional sales impact.